Find Cheap Flights to Oslo from $ 20 with eDreams

 These are the airlines with direct flights to Oslo:

-• Norwegian Air Shuttle flies direct to Oslo from Longyearbyen, Bergen, and Bodo.
+• Norwegian Air Shuttle flies direct to Oslo from Munich, Amsterdam, and Copenhagen.

 Here are some other options for flights to Oslo that might include a stopover:

-• Turkish Airlines flies to Oslo from Melbourne, Sydney, and Brisbane.
+• Turkish Airlines flies to Oslo from Sydney, Melbourne, and Perth.

-• Scandinavian Airlines also heads to Oslo from Brisbane, Melbourne, and Perth, giving you a few handy departure options.
+• Emirates also heads to Oslo from Sydney, Melbourne, and Perth, giving you a few handy departure options.

-• Finally, Lufthansa flies to Oslo from lots of spots, including Bangkok, Boston, MA, and Sao Paulo.
+• Finally, Lufthansa flies to Oslo from lots of spots, including Sydney, Melbourne, and Bangkok.

 Plan your trip